nginx-proxy/nginx-proxy/test2/README.md

     requirements/build.sh
     pip install -r requirements/python-requirements.txt

-If you can't install those requirements on your computer, you can alternatively use the _nginx-proxy-tester.sh_ script which will run the tests from a Docker container which has those requirements.
+If you can't install those requirements on your computer, you can alternatively use the _test.sh_ script which will run the tests from a Docker container which has those requirements.

 Prepare the nginx-proxy test image